-- Absences: Students are expected to fulfill attendance requirements as outlined on the syllabus for each course.
-Absences, regardless of the circumstances, can impact learning, academic performance, and the ability to pass a course.
-See "Student Self Reporting Absence Application" under Systems/Technology. - Academic Integrity: Students' commitment to displaying honest and moral behavior in the academic setting.
-At Rutgers, violations of the Academic Integrity Policy include: Plagiarism, Cheating, Facilitation, Fabrications, Academic Sabotage, Violation of Research and Professional Ethics and Violations Involving Potentially Criminal Activity.
+- Academic Integrity: Students' commitment to displaying honest and moral behavior in the academic setting.
 See academicintegrity.rutgers.edu for policy information. - Academic Sabotage: Deliberately impeding the academic progress of others. - Cheating: The use or possession of inappropriate or prohibited materials, information, sources, or aids in any academic exercise.
-Cheating also includes submitting papers, research results or reports, analyses, and other textual or visual material and media as one's own work when others prepared them. - Fabrication: The invention or falsification of sources, citations, data, or results, and recording or reporting them in any academic exercise. - Facilitation of Dishonesty: Deliberately or carelessly allowing one's work to be used by other students without prior approval of the instructor or otherwise aiding others in committing violations of academic integrity. - Plagiarism: The use of another person's words, ideas, images, or results, no matter the form or media, without giving that person appropriate credit. - Violation of Research or Professional Ethics: Violations of the code of ethics specific to a particular profession and violations of more generally applicable ethical requirements for the acquisition, analysis, and reporting of research data and the preparation and submission of scholarly work for publication. - Violations Involving Potentially Criminal Activity: Violations in this category include theft, fraud, forgery, or distribution of illicitly obtained materials committed as part of an act of academic dishonesty.
+Cheating also includes submitting papers, research results or reports, analyses, and other textual or visual material and media as one's own work when others prepared them. - Fabrication: The invention or falsification of sources, citations, data, or results, and recording or reporting them in any academic exercise. - Facilitation of Dishonesty: Deliberately or carelessly allowing one's work to be used by other students without prior approval of the instructor or otherwise aiding others in committing violations of academic integrity. - FERPA (Family Educational Rights and Privacy Act): Legislation that protects the privacy of student education records. - HIPAA: (Health Insurance Portability and Accountability Act): Protects patient rights regarding personal health information.
+Student Health records are considered treatment records under FERPA and are held to a much higher standard of privacy than other educational records. - Honor Pledge: A pledge Rutgers students make to abide by the Academic Integrity Policy "On my honor, I have neither received nor given any unauthorized assistance on this examination (assignment)." - Plagiarism: The use of another person's words, ideas, images, or results, no matter the form or media, without giving that person appropriate credit. - Title IX: Federal legislation that protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance. - Violation of Research or Professional Ethics: Violations of the code of ethics specific to a particular profession and violations of more generally applicable ethical requirements for the acquisition, analysis, and reporting of research data and the preparation and submission of scholarly work for publication. - Violations Involving Potentially Criminal Activity: Violations in this category include theft, fraud, forgery, or distribution of illicitly obtained materials committed as part of an act of academic dishonesty.